cmd-viki/AAYU-ML-Based-CRC-Risk-Prediction/README.md

 # AAYU – Colorectal Cancer (CRC) Risk Stratification Suite

-AAYU is a **machine-learning**–based toolkit for colorectal cancer (CRC) risk stratification, combining autoencoders, clustering, and explainable models with interactive Streamlit apps for clinicians and researchers.
+AAYU is a **machine-learning**–based toolkit for colorectal cancer (CRC) risk stratification, combining autoencoders, clustering, and explainable models with interactive Streamlit apps for clinicians and researchers.This is used for Healthy non cancerous people.

 ## Repository structure